CNO cycle: CNO-I

 where the carbon-12 nucleus used in the first reaction is regenerated in the last reaction.
-After the two positrons emitted annihilate with two ambient electrons producing an additional 2.04 MeV, the total energy released in one cycle is 26.73 MeV; in some texts, authors are erroneously including the positron annihilation energy in with the beta-decay Q-value and then neglecting the equal amount of energy released by annihilation, leading to possible confusion.
+After the two positrons (emitted by beta-plus decay) annihilate with two ambient electrons producing an additional 2.04 MeV, the total energy released in one cycle is 26.73 MeV; in some texts, authors are erroneously including the positron annihilation energy in with the Q-value for beta-decay and then neglecting the equal amount of energy released by annihilation, leading to possible confusion.
 All values are calculated with reference to the Atomic Mass Evaluation 2003.